 When you stare at charts, data and financial news for 7-8 hours straight, finding the time to update a newsletter or website is next to impossible (or at least it is for me).
 That's why when I see these other types of folks out there I scream “bull” on a regular basis because the math simply doesn't add up.

 I started working on a desk of what most people would consider a proprietary trading firm approximately 2 years ago (even though we don't call it that), and began trading the only truly “chartable” instrument in-house: natural gas.
 The bulk of work that goes on in this office is fundamentally driven, and rightfully so.
 The main product is energy which is heavily reliant on infrastructure either running smoothly / wreaking havoc or weather models.
 Most of what is traded here can barely even be charted.
-Natural gas, however, follows completely different rules, those which mimic what most people see in any liquid market, such as currencies.
+Natural gas, however, follows completely different rules, those which mimic what most people see in other markets, such as currencies.

 And while I know my methods aren't common (they shouldn't be “common” for anybody….this is money making 101) there are definitely digestible and able to be learned.
 I suppose I never realized how well this could be done until I started working with this group.